Mobility-Aware Resource Allocation for mmWave IAB Networks: A Multi-Agent Reinforcement Learning Approach: Introduction

-\IEEEPARstart{T}{he} availability of millimeter-wave (mmWave) bands for radio access networks (RANs) in the 5G standardization has been considered by the 3rd Generation Partnership Project (3GPP) as one of the main reliefs to the explosive increase of the global mobile traffic, which is now posing big challenges to the access capacity provided by sub-6GHz communications.
-The large bandwidths (several hundreds of MHz) and mainly-underutilized spectrum portions available at those high frequencies are the key enablers of a Gbps access throughput.

-However, this potential comes at a cost of facing a harsh propagation environment characterized by very high path losses and no propagation through obstacles, including not only static buildings but also moving vehicles and pedestrians.
-While current antenna design technologies have shown to be effective in mitigating these path losses through extremely directional arrays, there is very little they can do against random blockages.
+\IEEEPARstart{T}{he} millimeter-wave (mmWave) bands have been considered by the 3rd Generation Partnership Project (3GPP) as one of the main reliefs to the explosive increase of the global mobile traffic, which is now posing big challenges to the access capacity provided by sub-6GHz communications.
+Large bandwidths (several hundreds of MHz) and mainly-underutilized spectrum portions available at those high frequencies are the key enablers of a Gbps access throughput.
+However, this potential comes at a cost of facing a harsh propagation environment characterized by very high path losses and weak, or even null, propagation through obstacles, including not only static buildings but also moving vehicles and pedestrians.
+While current antenna design technologies have shown to be effective in mitigating path losses through extremely directional arrays, there is very little they can do against random obstacle blockages.
 In practice, mmWave networks typically exhibit a coverage-limited behavior due to the presence of obstacles.
 Therefore, to guarantee a high-quality coverage, 5G mmWave access networks require base stations to be much more densely deployed than in traditional radio access networks.
 This may translate into high installation budgets for operators, which are mainly driven by costs to deploy wired (e.g., fiber) backhaul connections.